jon-jacky/Piety/doc/baremachine.md

 (for me), and it would take (me) a long time before it was complete enough to self-host its own development.

 An alternate path that looks promising would use the Circuit Python port to the Raspberry Pi.
 They may have already accomplished on this hardware what a CPython port to NopSys would do on x86.
-If it can support self-hosted Piety development on the Pi, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
+If Circuit Python can be self-hosted on the  Pi and support Piety's cooperative multitasking,  it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
 Piety fits right in with the Pi's niche in educational and hobby computing.

 Running Python on UEFI or a unikernel provides no advantages over Python on Linux.
 Both include a large amount of opaque non-Python code with no